Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Conclusion

 In this work, we have presented a numerical implementation of the fractional K-BKZ model for the simulation of the rheological behaviour of polypropylene-based polymer melts under large amplitude oscillatory shear (LAOS) using the Smoothed Particle Hydrodynamics (SPH) method.
 The SPH method is a Lagrangian particle-based approach that allows for the simulation of complex fluid flows with large deformations and complex geometries.
 We have shown that the SPH method is well-suited for implementing integral models, such as the fractional K-BKZ model, which captures the nonlinear viscoelastic behaviour of polymer melts.

-Indeed, once the model parameters are fitted to the experimental values in the linear regime, and a dampening function is identified, the SPH simulations recover the occurrence of non-linearity in a consistent way when compared to new experimental data for all the strain amplitudes tested.
+Indeed, once the model parameters are fitted to the experimental values in the linear regime, and a damping function is identified, the SPH simulations recover the occurrence of non-linearity in a consistent way when compared to new experimental data for all the strain amplitudes tested.
 Therefore, we believe that this implementation has the potential for being used in a wide range of applications, to predict the experimental behaviour of polymer melts under LAOS conditions, and to provide insights into the underlying mechanisms of viscoelasticity in complex fluids, helping the technological development.

-It is current under development the analysis of the system when it is not the imposed flow, but rather the geometry, the source of non-linearity, i.e. the case of a polymer melt flowing in a channel with a sudden expansion or contraction.
+The analysis of the system under more complex geometrical conditions is a natural next step.
+We are currently investigating the case for which the source of non linearity is the geometry, rather than the imposed flow, i.e. the case of a polymer melt flowing in a channel with a sudden expansion or contraction.
 In this case, the flow is not uniform and the shear rate is not constant.
 Finally, a topic for a future study will be the analysis of a viscous matrix filled with solid particles, which is a common scenario in many industrial applications, such as the processing of polymer composites or the production of polymer-based materials with specific mechanical properties.
-This would extend the initial promising SPH results presented in \cite{vazquezquesada2019shear} for a viscoelastic suspension with a simple Oldroyd-B matrix.
+This would extend the initial promising SPH results presented in \cite{vazquezquesada2019shear} for a viscoelastic suspension with a simple Oldroyd-B matrix, which also motivated the choice of SPH-implemented fractional derivatives for this study, rather than adapting existing kernels for fractional derivatives or relying on sparse polynomial interpolations \citep{podlubny2009matrix,shanbhag2024sparse}.

 \bmhead{Acknowledgements}